 - Secular Buddhism supports a culture of development, incorporating personal growth with interpersonal growth to improve social interactions and society.

-- Secular Buddhism supports a culture of awakening, finding its inspiration from Buddhist and non-Buddhist, religious and secular sources alike.
+- Secular Buddhism supports a culture of awakening, finding its inspiration from Buddhist (religious) and secular sources alike.

 - Secular Buddhism is naturalistic, in that it references natural causes and effects, demonstrable in the known world.